1. Does the Intel® System Controller Hub US15W chipset serial digital video out (SDVO) interface support the DisplayPort* output?

 11. What is Hybrid Multi-monitor support?

-Hybrid Multi-monitor support is defined as allowing the graphics processing unit (GPU) integrated into Intel’s embedded chipset to concurrently function with a discrete GPU solution provided most commonly on an external PCI Express* graphics card.
+Hybrid Multi-monitor support is defined as allowing the graphics processing unit (GPU) integrated into Intel’s embedded chipset to concurrently function with a discrete GPU solution provided most commonly on an external PCIe* graphics card.
 This allows for generation of unique display timings on greater than two panels or monitors simultaneously.